Home

 [Pre-1971 detailed list]

-Since April 1st 1971 Norwegian license plates have a two letter prefix code denoting the traffic
+Since April 1st 1971 Norwegian license plates have a two letter prefix code denoting the traffic office

-is sold to another district or the owner moves the registration remains unchanged.
+to another district or the owner moves the registration remains unchanged.
+When registering a new

-When registering a new vehicle owners may choose any of the letter combinations currently in use throughout the country.
+vehicle owners may choose any of the letter combinations currently in use throughout the country.

 Reflective plates were introduced April 1st 1982, earlier plates were plain "metal" coloured,

 commonly referred to as silver.
-New style plates were first seen in December 2001
+New style plates were first seen in December 2001 (although

-Jan 1st 2009 flat plastic plates in an otherwise unchanged format were introduced.
+introduced, but the first were seen Oct 25th.
+Jan 1st 2009 flat plastic plates in an otherwise

 Black on